 Items placed on hold for patrons are shelved for pick-up in the public areas of FPL.
 Patrons may designate other individuals pick up their holds.
 Patrons must fill out a "Picking up Holds Authorization" form, which will include the name(s) of such approved individuals.
-The items will be checked out on the library card of the patron that placed the hold.
+Once the identity of the approved individual is confirmed, the items will be checked out on the library card of the patron that placed the hold.